Global Challenge Pathways - information for current students

 From Climate Change and Sustainability to Social Justice, our pathways allow you to explore the global challenges that we face.
 You will develop the skills to address these challenges with confidence and critical insight.

-Each pathway is designed over the three years of undergraduate study, with students engaging with a global issue or challenge which connects them directly to societal issues, often working with staff and students from different subject areas.
+Each pathway is designed to enable students to engage with a global issue or challenge which connects them directly to societal issues, often working with staff and students from different subject areas.

 Students on the pathways can take part in research-driven and external-facing projects which address current controversies and debates.